openshift-knative/serverless-operator/README.md

 To create a new version of the serverless-operator (usually after a release branch has been cut), there are a few steps we have to do.
-These steps can be done one after the other and do not have to been sent as one PR, to avoid clogging up the respective PR.
+These steps can be done one after the other and do not have to be sent as one PR, to avoid clogging up the respective PR.

 #### 1. Update the version metadata of the serverless-operator